 Any member of the college community may, and is urged to report, in writing, an alleged violation of the Code for Student Conduct or the Guide to Campus Living to University Police.
 The University Police Department sends copies of all complaints and subsequent investigation to the Dean of Students and/or the Director of the Office of Student Conduct for determination of internal disciplinary action.
 The student(s) involved may become subject to a disciplinary investigation and a possible subsequent hearing.
-The Director of the Office of Student Conduct will conduct a preliminary investigation providing the accused student with the opportunity to discuss the facts and circumstances which led to the report.
-The student may have the case heard by the Director of the Office of Student Conduct in an administrative hearing, or by the Student Conduct Board.
-The Code for Student Conduct contains the complete explanation of the responsibilities and expectations of the College relative to the disciplinary process.
+The Director of the Office of Student Conduct a preliminary investigation providing the accused student with the opportunity to discuss the facts and circumstances which led to the report.
+The student may have the case heard by the Director of the Office of Student Conduct contains the complete explanation of the responsibilities and expectations of the College relative to the disciplinary process.
 It should be noted that the disciplinary process is separate from any arrest or prosecution for crimes committed on campus.

-The College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary proceeding conducted by the College against a student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, the College will provide the results of the disciplinary proceeding to the victim's next of kin, if so requested.
+Upon written request, the College may disclose to the alleged victim of a crime of violence, or a nonforcible sex offense, the results of any disciplinary proceeding conducted by the College against a student who is the alleged perpetrator of the crime or offense.
+If the alleged victim is deceased as a result of the crime or offense, the College may provide the results of the disciplinary proceeding to the victim's next of kin, if so requested.

-Each incoming student to the College is given a USB Flash Drive which includes, among other items, the most recent copy of the Campus Safety Report, the Code of Student Conduct, the Guide to Campus Living, the Housing License Agreement, the Student Affairs grievance procedures, email and portal information, a Commuter student service guide, etc. The Code for Student Conduct may also be found on the College web site in the Policies and Procedures section.
+Each incoming student to the College is given a USB Flash Drive which includes, among other items, the most recent copy of the Campus Safety Report, the Code of Student Conduct, the Guide to Campus Living, the Housing License Agreement, the Student Affairs grievance procedures, email and portal information, a Commuter student service guide, etc. The Code for Student Conduct may also be found on the College website in the Policies and Procedures section.